adaptris/interlok-docs-legacy/pages/ui/ui-salesforce.md

 ## Prerequisite ##

-To be able to generate salesforce xml templates you need to have the required salesforce [optional component installed](adapter-optional-components.html).
+To be able to generate salesforce xml templates you need to have the required adp-apache-http [optional component installed](adapter-optional-components.html).

 ## Getting Started ##